Employment related shares

 Your employer may grant you share options under an approved savings related share option scheme.
 If so, you will be exempt from IT on any gain you make when you exercise the options.
 That is provided you do not exercise the share options within three years of receiving them.

 There are two elements to this scheme:

 Participation in the scheme is voluntary.
-You must save between €12 and €500 per month, and you decide how much you want to save.
-Your employer may offer you a three, five or seven year savings contract.
+You decide how much you want to save, although you must save between €12 and €500 per month.
+Your employer may offer you a three, five or seven-year savings contract.
 Your employer will deduct the savings amount from your net salary.
 Then place your savings on deposit with an approved bank or savings institution.

 Once you complete the savings period you can decide if you want to exercise your option to buy the shares.